earthboundtrev/sprint-challenge-algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-You should drop all of the eggs carefully and gently from the very first floor.
-In this way you can assure that floor is at the smallest possible value, and the eggs have the least chance of breaking
+You should drop all of the eggs carefully and gently staring from the first floor.
+In this way you can assure that floor is at the smallest possible value, and a lot of eggs will break along the way, but fewer will break this way then from staring from the top

-drop_egg(n):
+drop_egg(floor):
-   if n == 0
+   if eggs == broken
-      drop eggs
+      return floor
    else:
-      drop_eggs(n-1)
+      drop_eggs(floor+1)